Section Exercises

 False!

-Stack alignment is the most common cause of a subroutine call crush.
+Stack (mis)alignment was the most common cause of a subroutine call crash in Computer Organization 2024.

 True!